Nerves and blood vessels may be squeezed as they go through the tight passageway from the neck to the chest.

 The following tests are usually done:

 Nerve conduction studies and electromyography Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more may detect abnormalities characteristic of thoracic outlet syndrome.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more may detect abnormalities characteristic of thoracic outlet syndrome.

 Magnetic resonance imaging (MRI) is done to look for anatomic abnormalities.